 His business however, was not his only interest: Bob was a very “social” person with a never-ending willingness to contribute to trade ethics and knowledge.
 His social life was not limited to his circle of professional colleagues.
 In his own modest and honest way, he contributed to and was active in various religious and public organizations.
 He was a member of the Remonstrantse Kerk and chairman of the local “Beraad van Kerken” (Council of Churches), he was an active member of Rotary International and within his profession always available and ready to help and advise young colleagues.
 To that end he published, in 1965, the manual “Het Antiquariaat.
 Een beknopte handleiding” (A concise guide, 2nd edition, 1968).

 Following his desire to contribute to increasing professionalism in the world of antiquarian bookselling, he accepted a position on the committee of the Nederlandsche Vereeniging van Antiquaren (NVvA, founded in 1935).
 He served the NVvA from 1963 to 1969 as secretary and from 1971 to 1974 as its President.
 In 1973 he was asked to join the committee of the International League of Antiquarian Booksellers (ILAB, founded in 1947).
 He accepted both the position as editor of ILAB’s Newsletter and as secretary of the ILAB committee.
 From 1979 to 1982 he served ILAB as its President.
 In all of these various positions he initiated developments leading to better contacts worldwide with and between the dealers, the librarians and the libraries.
-In 1985 he was made President of Honour of ILAB.
+In 1985 he was made, and deservedly so, President of Honour of ILAB.

 For both Bob and his wife Emmy the scholarly aspect of their profession was always more important than the pecuniary aspects of it, although that aspect of their profession was prudently and responsibly taken care of as well.
 His many book publications (of which several were with Emmy) and contributions to numerous book journals make an impressive list.
 In his Festschrift “For Bob de Graaf, Antiquarian Bookseller, Publisher, Bibliographer” (Amsterdam, 1992) one finds, apart from contributions by colleagues and scholars, his bibliography : three full 4to pages running from 1953 to 1991.